GisungSim/GisungSim.github.io/research-experiment.md

   <figcaption>Fig. 5. (left) MOPA system in my setup. (right) Output power after MOPA system.</figcaption>
 </figure>

 After the power amplification, the power of the laser beam becomes 1.2 W (from 40 mW).
-The beam is then sent through a single-mode optical fiber to clean up its spatial mode (with 60% of coupling efficiency!).
+The beam (which named _pump_) is then sent through a single-mode optical fiber to clean up its spatial mode (with 60% of coupling efficiency!).

 <b>Frequency Modulation</b>
 But I still need another beam: probe seed, which is red-detuned from the pump (amplified laser source) as shown in Fig. 2.
-External field (that is, the probe-seed beam) should be injected to stimulate FWM beams to achieve strong quantum correlation between the FWM beams (which named probe and conjugate, respectively).
+External field (that is, the probe-seed beam) should be injected to stimulate FWM beams to achieve strong quantum correlation between the FWM beams (which named _probe_ and _conjugate_, respectively).

 Generally, acousto-optic modulator (AOM) is used for make probe-seed beam